microsoft/SynapseML/README.md

 [library from Maven coordinates](https://docs.databricks.com/user-guide/libraries.html#libraries-from-maven-pypi-or-spark-packages) in your workspace.

-For the coordinates use: `com.microsoft.ml.spark:mmlspark:0.11`.
-Then, under Advanced Options, use `https://mmlspark.azureedge.net/maven` for the repository.
+For the coordinates use: `Azure:mmlspark:0.11`.
 Ensure this library is attached to all clusters you create.

 Finally, ensure that your Spark cluster has at least Spark 2.1 and Scala 2.11.